GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 Typical vector data formats are Shapefile (`.shp`) and GeoPackage (`.gpkg`).
 The process of importing vector data in either of the two formats is the same.

 QGIS offers a few ways to load vector data.
 The most immediate is via drag-and-drop, where you simply drag the data files you want to add from your file browser into the QGIS window.
-Another method is via the "__Data Source Manager__" (`Layer` > `Data Source Manager`).
-You can also open the Data Source Manager with the keyboard-shortcut <kbd>CTRL + L</kbd>.
+Another method is via the "__Data Source Manager__" (`Layer` → `Data Source Manager`).
+You can also open the Data Source Manager with the keyboard-shortcut <kbd>CTRL</kbd> + <kbd>L</kbd>.

 :::{Note}
 GeoPackage files can contain multiple datasets and even whole QGIS projects.
 When you load a GeoPackage in QGIS, a window will appear where you can select the datasets you want to load.